eDiscovery-Sucks/relativity-script-library/CONTRIBUTING.md

 - **Documentation**: Each script should include documentation in the `scripts` directory README, explaining its purpose, functionality, inputs, outputs, and any important usage details.

 ## Script Structure and XML Schema
-All scripts contributed to this library must adhere to a standardized XML format defined by `RelativityScriptSchema.xsd`.
+All scripts contributed to this library must adhere to a standardized XML format defined by `relativity-script-schema.xsd`.
 The following outlines the required and optional elements for each script:

 ### Required Elements
 - **`<script>`**: Root element containing all other elements.